AlexJSully/Publication-Figure-Retrieval/README.md

 git clone https://github.com/ASully/Publication-Figures-Web-Scraping.git
 ```

-Then run `npm install` within the host, client and server directories, then change to appropriate directory and then `npm start`.
+Then run `npm install` then `npm start`.
 This tool runs within your node environment.
+On Windows, this script needs to run in an administrator mode.

-The images are downloaded then downloaded locally within this containing directory under [src/data/figures](./src/data/figures).
+The images are downloaded then downloaded locally within this containing directory under [src/data/figures/{species}/{PMC ID}](./src/data/figures).

 If you would like to run against commercial use publications, you will need to download [`oa_comm_use_file.list.txt`](https://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_comm_use_file.list.txt) from [ftp://ftp.ncbi.nlm.nih.gov/pub/pmc/](https://ftp.ncbi.nlm.nih.gov/pub/pmc/) then run `npm run process`.
 Once that is done, set [index.js](./src/index.js) init function to true (`await init(true);`)

 The publication figure scraper will resume where you last left off.
-If you would like to reset the scraper, empty [species-pmid-list.json](./src/data/species-pmid-list.json) and [data-retrieved.json](./src/data/data-retrieved.json) to contain only just an empty JSON object (`{}`).
+If you would like to reset the scraper, empty [species-pmid-list.json](./src/data/species-pmid-list.json), [data-retrieved.json](./src/data/data-retrieved.json) and [data-empty-pubs.json](./src/data/data-empty-pubs.json) to contain only just an empty JSON object (`{}`).

 If you would like to add more species support for publications to be scraped, add the species to [species.json](./src/data/species.json) and then run `npm start`.
 Currently, this JSON includes species' common aliases which are not currently being used but may be useful in the future.
 If you would like to scrape a single species, then change `speciesList` in [index.js](./src/index.js) to an array of species scientific name(s) to scrape.
 For example: `speciesList = ['Arabidopsis thaliana']; // Or whatever species name(s) you would like to scrape`.
 Currently, it is set to scrape all species within the [species.json](./src/data/species.json) file.

+If in the instance that you do not have an internet connection/speed greater than 7mb/s, you will need to change all the Axios request timeouts in [data-retrieval.js](./src/scripts/data-retrieval.js) to a value of at least half of your speed (e.g. down speed of 10mb/s, set timeout to 5s).

 ## Known issues